student-IH-labs-and-stuff/BER-DAFT-MAR21/Project/final_project/final_project_cheatsheet/final_project_cheat_sheet.md

 * [List of python API wrappers](https://github.com/realpython/list-of-python-api-wrappers)
 * googling `python <sitename> api`
 * rapidAPI - as used in module 7
-* [Makeover Monday] (https://www.makeovermonday.co.uk/) , look at weekly project topics, access data sources and see how others visualised it
-* [information is beautiful] (https://informationisbeautiful.net/) , what can we add to the title ?
-* [storytelling with data] (https://www.storytellingwithdata.com/blog), the SWD challenge blog - highly recommended

 ---